-Degarelix (Firmagon) an LHRH antagonist works in a slightly different way to LHRH analogues but has been shown to be just as safe and effective.
-The advantage of this drug (as opposed to others listed above) is that there is no tumour flare and thus no need for an anti-androgen before an LHRH analogue treatment.
+Degarelix (Firmagon) an LHRH antagonist works in a slightly different way to LHRH agonists, they immediately block pituitary LHRH receptors.
+The advantage of this drug is that there is no tumour flare and thus no need for an antiandrogen before LHRH treatment.
 It is approved by NICE for cases of advanced prostate cancer where it has spread to the spinal column.
 It is administered by injection under the skin.